signalfx/apmworkshop/apm/k8s/README.md

 #### K8S Step 2: SmartAgent Update For Kubernetes

 If you are doing this workshop as part of a group:
+Step #1.
 /apm/k8s/python (this directory) has an `agent.yaml` file with a default `environment` value.
-Add a unique identifier to the `environment` name i.e. your initials `sfx-workshop-YOURINITIALSHERE` For a group workshop The resulting stanza is:
+Add a unique identifier to the `environment` name i.e. your initials `sfx-workshop-YOURINITIALSHERE`

+Step #2.

+Change the `traceEndpointUrl` by editing your realm i.e. set it to `traceEndpointUrl: "https://ingest.us1.signalfx.com/v2/trace"`
+For a group workshop The resulting stanza is:

 ```